 Genuine recommendation rate13% of total, 0% on ChatGPTRecommended in every category

-280 mentions.
+But while those sit unfixed: 280 mentions.
 15.7 million impressions.
-And AI is actively sending their prospects to a competitor with one-eighth the properties.
+And AI is actively redirecting their prospects to a rival.

-Pattern 3: Present but Outgunned — Pushed Down by Platform Giants
+Pattern 3: Present but outgunned — buried by platform giants

-A local healthcare provider we audited had 34 AI citations, split across ChatGPT (14) and Google AI Overviews (20).
-They held position #1 in Google AI for specific health conditions.
-That is genuinely strong for a single-location practice.
+A local healthcare provider, 34 AI citations total.
+14 on ChatGPT, 20 on Google AI Overviews.
+They actually hold position #1 in Google AI for some specific health conditions — which, for a single-location practice, is genuinely impressive.

 PlatformCitations for This Company